By Wendy White, CMO Egencia

 - Car rental: Encourage the use of hybrid or electric cars

 If you’re already one of our customers, don’t forget to flag the above preferences with a tag on Egencia.
-That way, you can communicate your policies and help your travelers make more sustainable choices.
+That way, you can communicate your policies and help your travellers make more sustainable choices.

 - Build the right supplier mix

 The right supplier mix can help you smash your business’ environmental goals.
 It’s important to ask and understand what your travel suppliers are doing to support sustainable travel.
-Then consider how they may impact or improve your program’s own sustainability aims.
+Then consider how they may impact or improve your programme’s own sustainability aims.